bobsanjo/PRIV/production_operation.md

 We will offer playbooks for service operators and define emergency procedures.

-*   **Support structures:** when there is an outage, how can server operators report it for triage and remediation?
+*   **Support structures:** when there is an outage, how can server operators report it for triage and remediation.
 *   **Playbooks:** for server operators there should be a well-defined set of common alerts and how/when to mitigate them.
 *   **Pre-planned mitigations:** a set of responses that are expected to be useful.
 For example, to roll back to a previous server version or to restore corrupt data.